 The LE_Connection_Supplemental_Request_Enable command is used to request the Controller to start or stop sending LL_SUPPLEMENTAL_REQ PDU(s) on a connection identified by the Connection_Handle parameter.

 The Supplemental_Request_Interval parameter defines whether the LL_SUPPLEMENTAL_REQ PDU is sent only once or periodically.
 In the case of periodic operation, the LL_SUPPLEMENTAL_REQ PDU is sent every Supplemental_Request_Interval.
-However, the Controller may delay sending the LL_SUPPLEMENTAL_REQ PDU beyond the requested interval e.g. in order to prioritize other activities.
+However, the Controller may delay sending the LL_SUPPLEMENTAL_REQ PDU beyond the requested interval, e.g., in order to prioritize other activities.
 The Supplemental_Request_Interval shall be greater than or equal to (connSlaveLatency + 1).

-Requested_Supplemental_Length indicates the minimum length of the Supplemental and Requested_Supplemental_Type indicates the type of Supplemental that the Controller shall request from the remote device.
+The Requested_Supplemental_Length parameter indicates the minimum length of the Supplemental and the Requested_Supplemental_Type parameter indicates the type of Supplemental that the Controller shall request from the remote device.

-The LE Set Connection Supplemental Receive Parameters command shall be issued before the LE Connection Supplemental Request Enable command; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command before issuing the LE_Set_Connection_Supplemental_Receive_Parameters command at least once on the connection, the Controller shall return the error code Command Disallowed (0x0C).

-This command shall only be issued when the receiver PHY for the connection is an LE Uncoded PHY; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when the receiver PHY for the connection is the LE Coded PHY, the Controller shall return the error code Command Disallowed (0x0C).

 If the receiver PHY for the connection changes to the LE Coded PHY then the Controller shall automatically disable PHY Supplemental requests.